romanovaes/python_training_rom/README.md

-# Repository for python training Romanova
+# Repository for python training